Josemagne/LocalSessionStorageAPI/README.md

 For example you shouldn't use lssv for events such as mousemouve but instead for mousedown with mouseup.

+### No permenant storage

+Web storage is not a permenant solution for your data.
+For this we have databases or the file system.
+The web storage is intended for small amounts of data.

 ### Naming Convention

 If you are using a framework (library) like React.js then you can store variables in a web storage.
 To access a storageObject